-Photronics Inc. (PLAB) CEO Peter Kirlin on Q2 2020 Results - Earnings Call Transcript

 Thank you, Sarah.
 Good morning, everyone.
 Welcome to our review of Photronics' 2020 second quarter financial results.
 Joining me this morning are Peter Kirlin, our Chief Executive Officer; John Jordan, our Chief Financial Officer; and Chris Progler, our Chief Technology Officer.
 The press release we issued earlier this morning, along with the presentation material which accompanies our remarks, are available on the Investor Relations section of our webpage.
 Comments made by any participants on today's call may include forward-looking statements that include such words as anticipate, believe, estimate, expect, forecast, and our view.
 These forward-looking statements are based upon a number of risks, uncertainties, and other factors that are difficult to predict.
 Actual results may differ materially from those expressed or implied, and we assume no obligation to update any forward-looking information.
 At this time I will turn the call over to Peter.

-Peter S. Kirlin
+Peter Kirlin

 Thank you Troy and good morning everyone.
-Before beginning our discussion of second quarter results and third quarter outlook I would like to take a few moments to recognize our global workforce for their outstanding response to recent challenges, beginning in February with our operations in China and extending globally over the last three months, our employees have displayed dedication, commitment, and real customer centric attitude that has enabled us to continue operating to customer expectations.
-As events started to evolve we quickly developed and implemented a game plan to focus on four key areas employee health, raw material supply, customer support, and total maintenance.
+Before beginning our discussion of second quarter results and third quarter outlook I would like to take a few moments to recognize our global workforce for their outstanding response to recent challenges.
+Beginning in February with our operations in China and extending globally over the last three months, our employees have displayed dedication, commitment, and real customer centric attitude that has enabled us to continue operating to meet customer expectations.
+As events started to evolve we quickly developed and implemented a game plan to focus on four key areas: employee health, raw material supply, customer support, and tool maintenance.
 All these are critical for sustaining our global operations.

-Across our sites we newly implemented policies to protect our employees through health monitoring, the adoption of known best practices towards spreading the virus, including the use of personal protective equipment and a comprehensive global visitor policy, and enabling small segments of our workforce to work from home in accordance with local requirements.
+Across our sites we immediately implemented policies to protect our employees through health monitoring, the adoption of known best practices [to not] [ph] spreading the virus, including the use of personal protective equipment and a comprehensive global visitor policy, and enabling small segments of our workforce to work from home in accordance with local requirements.
 We initiated regular internal meetings to monitor our global supply chain and addressing the issues, and continue to be in direct contact with our raw materials suppliers, logistics partners, and OEM equipment service groups to minimize any impact on our operations.
 Because of these actions, we've been able to meet all our customers’ photomask needs with the same quality and delivery performance to which they are accustomed.
-Effectively its business as usual.
+Effectively business as usual.
 It's been a true team effort and I am very proud of our response.

 Moving on to the second quarter results, revenue was higher year-over-year driven by FPD as we benefited from stronger global demand as well as more capacity from our new Chinese factory.
-This enabled us to achieve your year-over-year revenue growth for the 11th consecutive quarter.
+This enabled us to achieve year-over-year revenue growth for the 11th consecutive quarter.
 For the first half of this year revenues are 18% ahead of last year's pace, which was a record year for Photronics.
 This demonstrates the performance we can achieve with our expanded global footprint.
-We look to realize even greater growth in the future at both our Chinese factories.
-IC and FPD continue to ramp and our product mix is better optimized.
+We look to realize even greater growth in the future as both our Chinese factories IC and FPD continue to ramp and our product mix is better optimized.

 Revenues dropped sequentially due to a push out of orders, first in China and then to a lesser extent across the globe, resulting from the extended Chinese New Year shutdown and subsequent worldwide mobility restrictions to combat the corona virus.
 The impact was felt most strongly in demand for photomask use in IC foundry and high end display production.
-Fortunately, we are already beginning this year’s sales in these markets improve and while there is uncertainty ahead, we are cautiously optimistic regarding the overall market outlook for the balance of the fiscal year.
+Fortunately, we were already beginning to see our sales in these markets improve and while there is uncertainty ahead, we are cautiously optimistic regarding the overall market outlook for the balance of the fiscal year.

 For most of our IC customers, products have been deemed essential and operations have not faced interruption.
 However, today's device designs are complex requiring large teams of engineers and approval loops often have multiple layers.
 But many of our customer’s engineers working from home design verification is more difficult, which seems to have slowed the pace of design releases early on as staff adjusted to remote working conditions.
 Based on an order uptick during April and May, it appears that design teams are adjusting to the remote work setting or in some cases have returned to the office.
 Of course we believe that companies are moving forward with the introduction of next generation devices in anticipation of a recovering economic environment.

 As far as FPD is concerned, all three of our factories were fully booked during the entire quarter.
 However, our mix suffered in China due to significant decline in G10.5+ bookings.
-We do not believe we lost market share, but instead customers simply ran existing products, pushing up a ton of new design releases.
+We do not believe we lost market share, but instead customers simply ran existing products, pushing up of the timing of new design releases.
 We're already seeing bookings rebound in May with immediate line of sight to more leading us to expect G10.5 business to be back to normal by the end of the third quarter.

 Earnings were impacted by the decrease in revenue.
 We always keep a keen eye on cost to maintain our status as the low cost producer and this quarter was no exception.
 Due to this focus we delivered earnings of $0.10 per share.
 We improved the strength and flexibility of our balance sheet during the quarter increasing our cash balance to $238 million.
 John will say more in a few moments but we believe we are well-positioned to navigate this period of market uncertainty as well as to execute against our strategic growth objectives.

 To summarize what we saw in the second quarter, our team has responded well, working with our partners across the supply chain with no means of disruption to our operations while maintaining the health and well-being of our employees.
 Some of our customers pushed out orders, but those were limited primarily to China.
 We've seen improved bookings in April and May.
 There's too much uncertainty regarding future economic growth to state the worst is behind us.
 However, I'm extremely pleased with how we have responded and encouraged by current trends.

-During this period of uncertain dynamic market conditions one thing that has not changed is our commitment to investing growth.
+During this period of uncertain dynamic market conditions one thing that has not changed is our commitment to investing in growth.
 Investing is not new to us.
 With our facilities in China performing well we're preparing for the next phase of our growth strategy.
 This will entail targeted investments in display.
-We recently placed an order for a second Prexision 800 mask writer from Mycronics.
+We recently placed an order for a second Prexision 800 mask writer from Mycronic.
 This tool is scheduled to be delivered early in calendar year 2021.
 We were also scheduled to receive two Prexision 8 writers in 2021.
-The addition of these three machines to already formal lineup will fortify our leadership position, for enlisting [ph] the most advanced and broadest technology portfolio available.
+The addition of these three machines to an already formidable lineup will fortify our leadership position, [indiscernible] the most advanced and broadest technology portfolio available.
 We have the flexibility to install these new tools in any of our three FPD facilities in Asia, and we will select the best location to serve our customers while optimizing our financial return.
-Total investment, including any additional support tools, will be in the range of $50 million to $70 million, depending on the location of each mask writer.
+Tool investment, including any additional support tools, will be in the range of $50 million to $70 million, depending on the location of each mask writer.
 To support this investment we have entered into three multiyear purchase agreements that collectively represent a business commitment in excess of $40 million annually.

 There are multiple market factors driving the need for these advanced tools.
 Primary among them is strong and growing AMOLED demand.
 Most manufacturers of premium smartphones have transitioned to AMOLED and more and more mid-range models are adopting the technology.
-The ratify 5G technology is expected to accelerate this transition.
-Second, high-end -- are now beginning to migrate to a period of AMOLED displays.
+[Indiscernible] 5G technology is expected to accelerate this transition.

+Second, high-end -- are now beginning to migrate to a [indiscernible] AMOLED displays.
 Finally premium smartphones continued to adopt more innovative display technologies with greater resolution features such as integrated fingerprint sensors.
 Discrete design and manufacturing complexity thereby increasing number of mask per set.
-A most basic AMOLED mask that has 12 layers.
-Well, the most advanced can have up to 25 layers.
-Not only does the number of layers increase, but there are more critical layers further enhancing the value we provide.
+A most basic AMOLED mask has 12 layers while the most advanced can have up to 25 layers.
+Not only does the number of layers increase but there are more critical layers further enhancing the value we provide.
 Our new tools will enable us to better serve this growing market, extending our market leadership and protecting our technology leadership.

 In addition to growing AMOLED demand for mobile applications, Korean panel producers are in the process of shifting production from LCD to high end OLED for large screen TVs.
 This move is intended to provide competitive differentiation based on technology.
 As these advanced display makers innovate to maintain their technology leadership, they will partner with them to enable them to deliver on their strategic objectives.
 Our new tools, especially the P8 Lite are the perfect solution to allow us to satisfy this demand.